-Proxy firewalls are the most secure type of firewall barrier for on-premises networks.
-Like proxy servers, they separate internal network assets from the internet.
-Like traditional firewalls, they filter traffic to exclude cyber threats.
-And they can also block website access if needed.
+A proxy firewall is the most secure type of firewall barrier for on-premises networks.
+Like proxy servers, it separates internal network assets from the internet.
+Like traditional firewalls, proxy firewalls filter traffic to exclude cyber threats.
+They can also block website access if needed.

 Proxies have some critical advantages, but also some potential drawbacks.
 This article will explain how proxy firewalls work, and how they contribute to network security.